PDI-DGS-Protolab/ccb-client-scripts/README.md

 ## Dependencies

-The scripts have the following dependencies jinja 2 for templating on first payment and request to perform the API calls.
+The scripts have the following dependencies [jinja 2](http://jinja.pocoo.org/docs/) for templating on first payment and [requests](http://docs.python-requests.org/en/latest/) to perform the API calls.

 You can install them as follows using pip: